sulbel/conceptual-toolbox/docker-k8s.md

   * Running `exit` will terminate the container (since the shell is PID 1/main process)
     * Can exit the shell but leave container running with `ctrl + p + q`
     * Delete the exiting (but still running) container with `docker container rm test -f`
+* Hosting on a container registry:
+  * `docker image push maintainer/name:version`
+  * Will push to dockerhub by default

+### Microservices
+Docker compose can be used to describe multi-container apps
+* `docker-compose up` to bring the apps up
+* `docker-compose down` to bring the apps down

 ## Kubernetes